Self-referential humor: Limericks

 And the last line is often the worst.

 Metaparody

 Metaparody is a form of humor or literary technique consisting "parodying the parody of the original", sometimes to the degree that the viewer is unclear as to which subtext is genuine and which subtext parodic.
-An example of a Metaparody would be the film "Scary Movie" which parodies the film "Scream" which is itself a parody.
+An example of a metaparody would be the film Scary Movie, which parodies the film Scream; itself a parody.

 RAS Syndrome

 RAS syndrome is the redundant use of one or more of the words that make up an acronym or initialism with the abbreviation itself, thus in effect repeating one or more words.
 "RAS" stands for Redundant Acronym Syndrome and so RAS syndrome is self-referencing.